denisgulev/cook-book/README.md

 - use as 'cross-env KEY=value' in package.json scripts; ex NODE_ENV=test
 - 'dotenv' -> loads environments variables from .env files
 - need to require('dotenv') in setupTests.js
+- add env properties in webpack.config using "webpack.DefinePlugin({})"

 # Heroku ENV variables set